epinio/docs/src/howtos/certificate_issuers.md

 ## Choosing a Different Issuer

-When installing Epinio, one can choose between those issuers by using the `tlsIssuer` variable:
+When [installing Epinio with helm](../installation/installation.html#install-epinio), one can choose between those issuers by using the `global.tlsIssuer` helm variable.

-## Using a custom issuer

-It's possible to create a cert-manager cluster issuer in the cluster, before installing Epinio and referencing it by name when installing.
+It's also possible to create a cert-manager cluster issuer in the cluster, before installing Epinio and referencing it by name when installing.

-However, this is only possible if the cert-manager CRD is present in the cluster.

-Install cert-manager first, then create the cluster issuer and finally install Epinio with the correct `tlsIssuer`.

 ### Cluster Issuer for ACME DNS Challenge